Stumbling over German sounds?

-Imagine that your mouth could either be forming the shape of a large O or a small lowercase u when you open it.
-Try to find a video of a German speaking and take note of their mouth’s shape while speaking.
+Imagine that your mouth could either be forming the shape of a large “o” or a small lowercase “u” when you open it.
+Watch videos of Germans speaking and take note of their mouth’s shape while speaking.
 Put on your favorite German movies and pay close attention.
 Note how much tension they have in their cheeks.

 This combination of vowels, or diphthong, is pronounced like the words try or lie.
 It’s essentially the opposite order of e and i for the same sound in English.